-There are dozens of devices on the market produced by a myriad of manufacturers.
-Manufacturers bring to the market their own philosophy and specifications that they believe are “unique” compared to all the others.
+There are dozens of PEMF therapy devices on the market produced by various manufacturers.
+Each manufacturer brings to the market his own philosophy and characteristics that he considers “unique” compared to all others.

-Those referred to as PEMF (pulsed electromagnetic fields) have been the subject of many years of studies that confirm their worth.
-PEMF therapy offers real and tangible benefits in countering many diseases and debilitating physical conditions.
+What are known as magnetic fields, or rather PEMFs (pulsed electromagnetic fields) have been, for many years now, the subject of studies confirming their effectiveness.
+PEMF therapy brings real and tangible benefits in mitigating many diseases and debilitating physical conditions.

-Electromagnetic fields act on the body mechanically, electrically, chemically and magnetically, combining all these factors together.
+Electromagnetic fields act on the body mechanically, electrically, chemically and magnetically, combining all these factors.

-So, before choosing the brand, the technical specifications and the parameters, the most important thing, first and foremost, to consider is:
+So, before choosing the brand, technical features and parameters, the most important thing is to first consider:

-- Your doctor’s opinion about your disease and/or physical condition
+- Your doctor’s opinion regarding your pathology and/or physical condition

 - Your budget